Questions and Answers

 Road Charge is an alternative funding mechanism that allows drivers to support road and highway maintenance based on how many miles they drive, instead of how many gallons of gas they use.
 Just like you pay your gas and electric bills based on how much of these utilities you use, a road charge - also called a mileage-based user fee - is a fair and sustainable way to fund road maintenance, preservation, and improvements for all Californians.
-Everyone is charged for how much they use the road, regardless of what kind of car they drive.Learn more about road charge
+Instead of paying the state’s gas tax, which disproportionately impacts those who cannot afford more fuel-efficient vehicles, everyone would pay a per-mile fee for how much they use the road, regardless of what kind of car they drive.Learn more about road charge

 How is transportation funded now?

 On average, Californians pay about $280 a year in state gas taxes that are charged at the pump when a driver buys gas.
 This money helps keep both local roads and state highways in good repair.
 Other state fees also fund transportation, and some counties also charge a local sales tax to further invest in road and transit needs.Learn more about transportation funding

 Why is California studying road charge?

 A more sustainable way to fund our roads

 As Californians switch to more fuel-efficient vehicles, they buy less gas and pay less gas tax.
 This means less and less funding to maintain our transportation system.
 California is leading the way on developing new and innovative ways to move around the state; we need a modern transportation funding system to replace the gas tax that can adapt to and keep up with our state’s changing needs.Learn more about California's projects

 Why not just continue to raise the gas tax?

 California needs a modern transportation funding system